When it comes to the Las Vegas Strip and nightclubs, the prevailing thought used to be that you couldn’t have one without the other.

-The club strives to provide everything you would get at a Strip nightclub and then some.
-There’s the pulsing music spun by resident DJs, intimate spaces, raucous party atmosphere, even bottle service.
-A small stage was added during a recent remodel and live bands will be featured on some nights.
+The club strives to provide everything you would get at a Strip nightclub and then some, says general manager Brian Buechner.
+There’s the pulsing music spun by resident DJs, the slick dance floor, the intimate spaces, raucous party atmosphere, even bottle service.

 But it all comes with a level of service designed to cater to a local crowd, as more than 80 percent of Cherry’s clientele leave the club to go to their valley homes and not a hotel, Buechner says.

 So the key to success for a nightclub that isn’t fed a constant diet of fresh tourists is to treat guests in a way that will keep them coming back, week after week.
 In other words, you’ve got to give a little to get a little.